-We assign Baa3/Prime-3 issuer ratings to Development Bank of Southern Africa (DBSA), which reflects DBSA's standalone assessment of ba2, and two notches of uplift, incorporating our assumption of a high probability of government support from South Africa (Baa3 stable) in case of need, owing to its full government ownership, developmental mandate and evidence of past capital support.
-The issuer outlook is stable.
-We also assign Aa1.za/P-1.za national-scale issuer ratings.
+We assign Baa3/Prime-3 issuer ratings to Development Bank of Southern Africa (DBSA), which reflects DBSA's Baseline Credit Assessment (BCA) of ba2 and two notches of uplift, incorporating our assumption of a high probability of support from the Government of South Africa (Baa3 negative) in case of need because of its full government ownership, development mandate and evidence of past capital support.
+We also assign Aa1.za/P-1.za national scale issuer ratings.